endangereddataweek/endangereddataweek.org/_events/2017-04-19-“save-our-data-”-faculty-panel-discussion.md

 layout: post
 date: "2017-04-19"
 time: "12:00:00 PM"
+excerpt: >
-excerpt: "Many of us use data in our research and teaching that may be at risk due to the actions and initiatives of the current administration.
-How ..."
+  Many of us use data in our research and teaching that may be at risk due to the actions and initiatives of the current administration.
+How ...
 location_city: "Bucknell University"
 location_physical: "Willard Smith Library"
 title: "“Save Our Data!”
 Faculty Panel Discussion"